 In fact, some states make it clear that budtenders should not have a prior felony conviction.
 Background checks will be conducted, to ensure no prior convictions as well as to ensure you meet the minimum age requirements.

-One of the prerequisites of becoming a budtender is to become product specialists, from growing different strains to various administration methods and the body’s reaction to different types of marijuana.
+One of the prerequisites of becoming a budtender is to become product specialist, from growing different strains to various administration methods and the body’s reaction to different types of marijuana.
 Budtenders need above-average social skills to provide their customers with the best product for their needs.

 Budtenders should also possess excellent organizational abilities to ensure they record all the sales transactions they make.